duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ### Syntax for `key` Property

 Cheat sheet actions often have several key combinations, which you can indicate in the syntax of each `key` property.

-Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.
-For convenience, if you include no brackets or braces, the entire string will be shown in a code block.
+**Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.** For convenience, if you include no brackets or braces, the entire string will be shown in a code block.

+*Note: It does not matter whether you use brackets or braces - they both wrap text in code blocks.*

 #### Escaping Special Characters